15+ B2B Cold Email Templates That Actually Get Replies [2026]

 [Your name]

-Why it works: This follow-up works because it leads with value rather than with an ask.
-The prospect sees that you are giving them something useful without requiring anything in return.
-This builds goodwill and positions you as someone who genuinely understands their world.
-It also creates a reason for the follow-up beyond "I am emailing you again because you did not reply."
+Why it works: It leads with value rather than an ask.
+The prospect gets something useful without owing you anything, which builds goodwill and gives a real reason for the follow-up beyond "you did not reply."

 Pro tips:

-• The content you share should be genuinely relevant and genuinely useful.
-Do not share your own company blog post here — that is thinly veiled marketing.
-Share third-party research, industry data, or a genuine insight.
+- The content should be genuinely useful.
+Do not share your own blog post here — that is thinly veiled marketing.
+Share third-party research, industry data, or a real insight.

 Template 7: The Social Proof Follow-Up